-Ireland could easily be the most beautiful destination in Europe, with both Northern Ireland and the Republic enjoying some of the most spectacular scenery on the continent.
+Depending on who you ask, Ireland could be the most beautiful destination in Europe, with both Northern Ireland and the Republic enjoying some of the most spectacular scenery on the continent.
+But what is the prettiest part of Ireland?

-This is a land of rugged mountain peaks, dramatic lakes and loughs, windswept, wild coastline and epic national parks.
-It’s a stunning place to visit.
+This is a land of rugged mountain peaks, dramatic lakes and loughs, windswept, wild coastline and epic national parks is a stunning place to visit.
 Moreover, Ireland’s beauty lies not just in its landscapes, but in its charming towns, vibrant cities, and friendly, colourful villages, too.

-County Kerry could easily be the most beautiful county in Ireland – if there wasn’t so much competition, that is.
+County Kerry could easily be the prettiest county in Ireland – if there wasn’t so much competition, that is.
 Arguably, this is the most spectacular place to visit on the west coast.
 It’s also one of the most historic, as this is where tourism in Ireland really began.

 County Galway is where you can find some of the wildest stretches of Ireland’s Wild Atlantic Way.
 It’s a dramatic and rugged place to explore.
 The city of Galway is an exciting destination in itself, with a fantastic cultural scene to explore and some excellent food to try.